nus-cs2103-AY2324S1/ip/docs/README.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your computer.
-2. Download the latest `duke.jar` from [here](https://github.com/samuelim01/ip/releases).
+2. Download the latest `socrates.jar` from [here](https://github.com/samuelim01/ip/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for your chatbot.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar duke.jar` commmand to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar socrates.jar` commmand to run the application.
 5. Type the command in the command box and press Enter to execute it.
 You may refer to the [Features](#features) below for the details of each command.